RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-21-esc-programming-and-calibration-for-openrov.markdown

 In other words, calibration worked, when I ignored the craziness of the non-calibrated motors while plowing through.
 RTFM worked!

 ###Success
 There is great satisfaction in solving an elusive problem.
-The OpenROV proved to be a powerful and useful resource.
+The OpenROV forum proved to be a powerful and useful resource.
 Next step: [Piloting the OpenROV on Lake Michigan](/blog/2014/08/22/openrov-meets-chicago-lake-michigan/) on the following day.

 _Photo acknowledgement: The ESC photo at the beginning of this article was made available by OpenROV at http://openrov.com.
 Thank you OpenROV team!_